abacusmodeling/abacus-develop/docs/quick_start/hands_on.md

 0.0  0.5  0.0  0 0 0    #x,y,z, move_x, move_y, move_z
 ```

-One can use the same pseudopotential and `KPT` files as the above LCAO example.
+Use the same pseudopotential and `KPT` files as the above LCAO example.
 The final total energy will be output:

 ```
  --------------------------------------------